The begin method in C++ for multimap is employed to retrieve an iterator pointing to the initial element within the multimap container.

 First element of m1 is now 1

-In the above example, begin function is used to return an iterator pointing to the first element in the mymultimap multimap.
+In the previous example, the begin method is employed to retrieve an iterator that points to the initial element within the mymultimap multimap.